Awii21/mitre-media-responsive/README.md

 # mitre-media-responsive
  HTML  + CSS + JS

- This website was an old website and was not responsive so I made it responsive with new flexox layouts.
+ This website was an old website and was not responsive so I made it responsive with flexbox layout.

 ![Image](ss-1.png)
 ![Image](ss-2.png)